FAQs for File Storage for Classic

 Endurance and Performance are provisioning options that you can select for storage devices.
 In short, Endurance IOPS tiers offer predefined performance levels whereas you can fine-tune those levels with the Performance tier.
 The same devices are used but delivered with different options.
 For more information, see File Storage Features.

-Can I connect File Storage for Classic to Windows®?
+Can I connect a File Storage for Classic share to Windows?

-No. You cannot connect IBM Cloud® File Storage for Classic on Microsoft® Windows®.
-NFS is not supported by IBM Cloud® in a Windows® environment.
+No. You cannot mount IBM Cloud® File Storage for Classic shares on Microsoft Windows.
+NFS in a Windows environment is not supported by IBM Cloud®.

 Can I mount a single storage device to multiple hosts within IBM Cloud?